avijitliberty/honeycomb/content/cheatsheets/github/gitflow.md

       2. main purpose is really record keeping so that we always have a location we could build from to replicate production code
       3. should only ever get code through pull request from a release branch
    - **release/** -
-      1. we will create a release branch for each monthly release by branching from develop on construct.
+      1. we will create a release branch for each release by branching from develop on **construct/regression startdate**.
-      2. will serve as the source for all release candidate builds that are promoted through ETE to prod.
+      2. will serve as the source for all release candidate builds that are promoted through uat to prod.
-      3. should be feature stable and only bugfix development should be happening against it
+      3. should be feature stable and only **bugfix** development should be happening against it
       4. will be tagged on each successful CI build.
-      5. should only receive code through pull requests from bugfix branches.
+      5. should only receive code through pull requests from **bugfix** branches.
+      6. As soon as we create the **release** branch, **develop** becomes available for changes for the next **release**.
+Only **bugfixes** for the current **release** happens on the **release** branch.
+Any new features go into **develop** for the next release.
-      6. EC/EBF for prod is required a release branch would be created from master to support it.
-These use the naming convention release/YYYY.MM.v where v is the version number which is incremented for each off-cycle release.
-The first off-schedule release of any month starts at 1.
+      7. EC/EBF for prod is required a release branch would be created from master to support it.
+These use the naming convention release/**Major.Minor.Patch** where Patch is the version number which is incremented for each off-cycle release.
+The first off-schedule release of any **release** starts at 1.
    - **develop** -
       1. default development target
-      2. all release branches will be cut from develop, that means any code going into this branch should be expected to be delivered to production with the next monthly release
+      2. all **release** branches will be cut from develop, that means any code going into this branch should be expected to be delivered to production with the next **release**
       3. will receive code from feature branch pulls, and from automated merges from release and master branches as they receive changes.
 2. **Short-term** individually owned branches which are used to house active development of a feature or bugfix.
 These branches should be small and live no more than a few days.
 They should be deleted once they have been pulled into one of the stable streams.
 The use of the prefixes like **feature/** or **bugfix/** will help all viewers of repository history to quickly identify the source and intent of code, this makes the use of the naming pattern very important from a usability perspective:
    - **feature/**<featureName> -